 A definition of mass communication theory:

 A mass communication theory is a set of statements that describes in a formal manner a set of relationships between concepts, measurable by variables referring to characteristics or states of entities involved in the mass communication process (individuals, groups, institutions, units of content, etc).
-Theories aim to describe how process work under certain circumstances and their goal is predict future states on the basis of present conditions.
+Theories describe how processes work under certain circumstances.
+Their goal is to predict future states on the basis of present conditions.

 The readings below will help you better understand the finer points of theory, mass communication, and scientific research in general.